8.12 Complex (Organised and Multiple) Abuse

 Investigations of complex abuse will be carried out under the auspices of the safeguarding partnership, which should be kept informed of its progress.

-Scoping Strategy Meeting
+Scoping Strategy Discussion

 In order to assist the decision whether a complex abuse investigation is commenced, there should be a 'scoping' meeting involving the:

 The meeting needs to take account of the likely impact on the victim(s), the suspected offender(s) and the community in deciding whether the investigation or any course of action, is proportionate to the aim.
 Factors to be considered include the:

 If the meeting decides that the case is likely to be sufficiently complex and resource intensive, then a full meeting of the Strategic Management Group should be convened.